Highway Collisions Cause More Construction Worker Deaths

-While construction sites present numerous safety risks for workers in all trades, according to the Occupational Safety and Health Administration (OSHA), construction sites aren’t actually the most-dangerous places for construction workers.
-Based on OSHA’s statistics, highway collisions account for more construction worker deaths than even the most-common causes of construction site accidents and fatalities.
-As Denver accident lawyers, we can attest that we frequently hear from construction workers and family members who need help recovering just compensation for on-the-job vehicle collisions.
+While construction sites present numerous safety risks for workers in all trades, according to the Occupational Safety and Health Administration (OSHA), construction sites aren’t actually the most dangerous places for construction workers.
+Based on OSHA’s statistics, highway collisions account for more construction worker deaths than even the most common causes of construction site accidents and fatalities.
+As Denver workers compensation attorneys, we can attest that we frequently hear from construction workers and family members who need help recovering just compensation for on-the-job vehicle collisions.

 Construction Workers and Families Seeking Compensation for Vehicle Collisions are Not Limited to Workers’ Compensation

 It is a common misconception that employees (and their families) are limited to seeking workers’ compensation benefits for job-related accidents.
 While workers’ compensation benefits may be available, injured workers and families who have lost loved ones will often be able to seek additional compensation as well.
 This is particularly true with regard to auto accidents, where the at-fault driver’s insurance company is required to cover victims’ medical expenses and other losses.

 4 Tips for Recovering Compensation After an On-the-Job Vehicle Collision